-If you have been looking for a change in scenery and a holiday with a difference, you need an overnight stay in a refurbished train carriage.
+If you have been looking for a change in scenery and a holiday with a difference, you need an overnight stay in a converted train carriage.

 These carriages are far from your typical commuter train.
 Many of these trains are relics from the early 20th Century that have been remodelled, refurbished, and fully kitted out with everything you need in your holiday accommodation.
 You can find these trains all over the state, from private gardens in the hub of Fremantle, to country Bed and Breakfasts with stunning views.
 Have a look at some of our picks from across the state that will take your next getaway off the rails!